nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ### Enable with Manifests
 If you are installing NGINX Plus Ingress Controller with manifests follow the [Install with Manifests](#install-with-manifests) instructions and make the following changes to the NGINX Plus Ingress Controller Pod spec:

-- Add the following annotation to the NGINX Plus Ingress Controller Pod spec:
+- Add the following label to the NGINX Plus Ingress Controller Pod spec:

     ```bash
     nsm.nginx.com/enable-egress: "true"
     ```

-  This annotation prevents automatic injection of the sidecar proxy and configures the NGINX Plus Ingress Controller as the egress endpoint of the mesh.
+  This label prevents automatic injection of the sidecar proxy and configures the NGINX Plus Ingress Controller as the egress endpoint of the mesh.

+  {{<note>}}
+  In NGINX Service Mesh versions prior to v1.7.0, the `nsm.nginx.com/enable-egress: "true"` annotation was used instead of a label.
+  Support for this annotation will be removed in a future release.
+  {{</note>}}

 - Add the following command-line argument to the container args in the NGINX Plus Ingress Controller Pod spec: